movinggk/E-Motionary/README.md

 ## License

 This project is for educational purposes.
-Please respect the terms of service for the APIs used (Audd.io, OpenAI). # E-Motionary
+Please respect the terms of service for the APIs used (Audd.io, OpenAI).
-# E-Motionary